tf2-team/tf2-corp-platform/src/aio/raws/implement_plan.md

 - [ ] Flagd/OpenFeature, stateful, single-replica, DB, Secret, broad-RBAC, unsafe-scale, and unverifiable actions are rejected.
 - [ ] Cooldown, maximum attempts, one-live-action lock, approval expiry/digest, and restart behavior are tested.
 - [ ] Each response ends in verified success, rollback, failure, or escalation; never an untracked state.
-- [ ] Live action is absent by default and the dry-run-only safety decision is signed.
+- [ ] Live action is absent from the P0 baseline, the dry-run decision is signed, and the later live-remediation gate remains documented.

 #### Deployment and security